yasuomaidana/heat_simulator/README.md

 # heat_simulator
 In this program we will simulate a building and its interaction with outside environment.
 The temperature control  will be done by opening and closing some windows.
+This program will be done using Matlab and MatlabSimulink